Song-xx/policygradient-cartpole-tf2/README.md

 # How to use
 ## train
-(1) make a new file to reserve the trained models  # default : ./
+(1) give a folder to reserve the trained models  # default : ./

 (2) python3 policygradient_cartpole_train.py    #default parameters is recommended